basho/basho_docs/source/languages/en/riak/ops/running/security.md

 ### Add source

 A user will not have access to resources simply because they have been created via `add-user`.
-You must add a source as well as grants to provide access to Riak securables, e.g. the ability to make `GET` and `PUT` requests.
+You must add a security **source** as well as grants to users to provide access to Riak securables, e.g. the ability to make `GET` and `PUT` requests.
 Sources may apply to all users or to a specific user or role.

 Available sources: